MajorMiners/DM_Project_2016/ReadMe.txt

+4/25/2016:
+	Isha - WordleRegression takes a lot of time to run.
+Its output is stored in TopKAttributes file.
+Run the main method to see the coefficient of each word.
+	Issues: The word list size is 1002 and coefficient array size is 1004.
+There are 2 extra coefficients!

 4/23/2016:
 	Neel	- Wrote MapReduce Program to calculate reviewscore of all reviews.
 			- hadoop directory has hadoop program in it.